September 11 attacks

-The September 11 attacks, commonly known as 9/11, were four coordinated suicide terrorist attacks carried out by the militant Islamist extremist network al-Qaeda against the United States on September 11, 2001.
-That morning, nineteen terrorists hijacked four commercial airliners scheduled to travel from the East Coast to California.
-The hijackers crashed the first two planes into the Twin Towers of the World Trade Center in New York City, and the third into the Pentagon (the headquarters of the United States military) in Arlington County, Virginia near Washington, D.C.
-The fourth plane was similarly intended to hit a federal government building in D.C., but crashed in a field following a passenger revolt.
-The attacks killed nearly 3,000 people and instigated the global war on terror.
+The September 11 attacks, also known as 9/11, were four coordinated Islamist terrorist suicide attacks by al-Qaeda against the United States in 2001.
+Nineteen terrorists hijacked four commercial airliners, then flew one into each of the Twin Towers at the World Trade Center in New York City, and another into the Pentagon, the headquarters of the U.S. Department of Defense, in Arlington County, Virginia.
+The fourth plane crashed in a rural Pennsylvania field during a passenger revolt.
+In response to the attacks, the United States waged the global war on terror over decades, to eliminate hostile groups deemed terrorist organizations, and the governments purported to support them.

-The first impact was that of American Airlines Flight 11.
-It was crashed into the North Tower of the World Trade Center complex in Lower Manhattan at 8:46 a.m.
-Seventeen minutes later, at 9:03, the World Trade Center's South Tower was hit by United Airlines Flight 175.
-Both 110-story skyscrapers collapsed within an hour and forty-one minutes, bringing about the destruction of the remaining five structures in the WTC complex, as well as damaging or destroying various other buildings surrounding the towers.
-A third flight, American Airlines Flight 77, crashed into the Pentagon at 9:37 a.m., causing a partial collapse.
-The fourth and final flight, United Airlines Flight 93, flew in the direction of Washington, D.C.
-Alerted to the previous attacks, the plane's passengers attempted to gain control of the aircraft, but the hijackers ultimately crashed the plane in a field in Stonycreek Township, Pennsylvania, near Shanksville at 10:03 a.m.
-Investigators determined that Flight 93 was targeting either the United States Capitol or the White House.
+Ringleader Mohamed Atta flew American Airlines Flight 11 into the North Tower of the World Trade Center complex at 8:46 a.m.
+Seventeen minutes later at 9:03 a.m., United Airlines Flight 175 hit the South Tower.
+Both collapsed within an hour and forty-two minutes, destroying the remaining five structures in the complex.
+American Airlines Flight 77 crashed into the Pentagon at 9:37 a.m., causing a partial collapse.
+The fourth and final flight, United Airlines Flight 93, was believed by investigators to target either the United States Capitol or the White House.
+Alerted to the previous attacks, the passengers revolted against the hijackers who crashed the aircraft into a field near Shanksville, Pennsylvania, at 10:03 a.m.
+The Federal Aviation Administration ordered an indefinite ground stop for all air traffic in U.S. airspace, preventing any further aircraft departures until September 13 and requiring all airborne aircraft to return to their point of origin or divert to Canada.
+The actions undertaken in Canada to support incoming aircraft and their occupants were collectively titled Operation Yellow Ribbon.

-Within hours of the attacks, the Central Intelligence Agency determined that al-Qaeda was responsible.
-The United States formally responded by launching the war on terror and invading Afghanistan to depose the Taliban, which had not complied with U.S. demands to expel al-Qaeda from Afghanistan and extradite its leader, Osama bin Laden.
-The U.S.'s invocation of Article 5 of the North Atlantic Treaty—its only usage to date—called upon allies to fight al-Qaeda.
-As U.S. and NATO ground forces swept through Afghanistan, bin Laden fled to the White Mountains, where he narrowly avoided capture by U.S.-led forces.
-Although bin Laden initially denied any involvement, in 2004 he formally claimed responsibility for the attacks.
-Al-Qaeda's cited motivations included U.S. support of Israel, the presence of U.S. troops in Saudi Arabia, and sanctions against Iraq.
-After evading capture for almost a decade, bin Laden was killed by the U.S. military on May 2, 2011.
-U.S. and NATO troops remained in Afghanistan until 2021.
+That evening, the Central Intelligence Agency informed President George W. Bush that its Counterterrorism Center had identified the attacks as having been the work of al-Qaeda under Osama bin Laden.
+The United States responded by launching the war on terror and invading Afghanistan to depose the Taliban, which rejected U.S. terms to expel al-Qaeda from Afghanistan and extradite its leaders.
+NATO's invocation of Article 5 of the North Atlantic Treaty—its only usage to date—called upon allies to fight al-Qaeda.
+As U.S. and allied invasion forces swept through Afghanistan, bin Laden eluded them.
+He denied any involvement until 2004, when excerpts of a taped statement in which he accepted responsibility for the attacks were released.
+Al-Qaeda's cited motivations included U.S. support of Israel, the presence of U.S. military bases in Saudi Arabia and sanctions against Iraq.
+The nearly decade-long manhunt for bin Laden concluded in May 2011, when he was killed during a U.S. military raid on his compound in Abbottabad, Pakistan.
+The war in Afghanistan continued for another eight years until the agreement was made in February 2020 for American and NATO troops to withdraw from the country.